subaquatic-pierre/oxideauth-api/docs/policies.md

 - **Role = named bundle of permissions**
   Example: `Editor` → `["task:create", "task:update"]`
 - **Membership = account + role assignment**
-  Applied at the namespace or project level.
+  Applied at the workspace or project level.
 - This forms the baseline RBAC everyone understands.

 ## Policy as a Filter/Overlay